 The Ability perks for the Bow in New World are as follows:

 Enemy types the bow is strong/weak against

-The bow deals thrust damage with both the light and fully charged heavy attacks.
-Therefore, the bow is strong against the Corrupted and Beast enemy types, and weak against the Angry Earth and Lost enemy types.
+The bow deals thrust damage with both light and heavy attacks.
+Thrust damage type is strong against the Corrupted and Beast enemy types.
 You can check our Damage Type vs Mob Type Quick reference guide for more info.